Ken Hitchcock's 1,000th game as an NHL coach is one he'll try very hard to forget.

 "I obviously wasn't very happy with our last game, and I let the guys know that," Wings coach Mike Babcock said.
 "We played with good structure tonight.
 We got a lot of pucks to the net which is important and things turned out well for us tonight."

-, who had an .878 save percentage and 4.27 goals-against-average in Detroit's four-game sweep of the Jackets last spring, allowed three goals on six shots and was yanked after playing just 7:32.
+Rick Nash scored in the second period for Columbus, which had won two straight and earned points in five consecutive games.
+Jackets goaltender Steve Mason, who had an .878 save percentage and 4.27 goals-against-average in Detroit's four-game sweep of the Jackets last spring, allowed three goals on six shots and was yanked after playing just 7:32.
 Hitchcock put him back in to start the second period, and he wound up allowing eight goals on 27 shots.

 "Nothing was said, but I think with (Hitchcock) putting me back in shows that he was trying to get some momentum," Mason said of being lifted and re-inserted.